Table of Contents

 - Tips for Successful Advocacy

-The thought of being an HIV/AIDS advocate can be intimidating.
+The thought of being an HIV advocate can be intimidating.
 You know that you want to do something, but you may not know what to do or where to start.
-It can help to realize that your voice is important.
-What you have to say as a person living with HIV (HIV+) is valuable and needs to be heard by those making decisions about how HIV/AIDS funding is used, what HIV/AIDS policies are put in place, how clinical trials are conducted, and how AIDS service organizations are run.
+It can help to realize your voice is important.
+What you have to say as a person living with HIV (HIV+) is valuable and needs to be heard by those making decisions about how HIV funding is used, what HIV policies are put in place, how research studies like clinical trials are conducted, and how AIDS service organizations are run.

-You may think that there is no way for you to influence, or even meet, the people making these decisions.
-However, because of the hard work of HIV/AIDS advocates over the years, most agencies involved in HIV work now include HIV+ representatives.
-Many local and national AIDS research networks, service organizations, and planning councils receive advice from HIV+ people through advisory groups that provide perspective on issues that are important to the HIV community.
+You may think that there is no way for you to influence or even meet the people making these decisions.
+However, because of the hard work of HIV advocates over the years, most agencies involved in HIV work now include representatives living with HIV.
+Many local and national HIV research networks, service organizations, and planning councils receive advice from people living with HIV through advisory groups that provide perspective on issues that are important to the HIV community.

 The following is a list of groups you may want to consider joining.
 Participating in these groups can be rewarding, but it requires time and commitment.
 Before getting involved, it is important to find out what is expected of you.

 AIDS service organizations (ASOs), clinical research sites, and some health centers have CABs.
-Each type of CAB includes HIV+ people and, sometimes, other affected community members.
+Each type of CAB includes people living with HIV and, sometimes, other affected community members.
 Different types of CABs serve different functions.

-An ASO's CAB can provide valuable input from HIV+ people about the services the organization offers.
+An ASO's CAB can provide valuable input from people living with HIV about the services the organization offers.
 Many CABs are very active.
 Others meet infrequently and have little impact on the direction of the agency.
-You can make a big difference in how effective an organization's CAB is.
+You can make a big difference in the effectiveness of an organization's CAB.
 Contact your local ASO to find out if it has a CAB and how to join.